-You can see most Tulum highlights in about 5 days, but if you plan on taking day trips from Tulum and exploring cenotes in the area, plan to stay at least a week.
+You can see most Tulum highlights in about 5 days, but if you plan on taking day trips and exploring cenotes in the area, plan to stay at least a week.
 Many travelers fall in love with Tulum when they come here and end up extending their stay for weeks and even months.

 Is there Uber in Cancun?